microsoft/pxt-arcade/docs/skillmap/sc/sc5.md

 ---

-Now that you can add and destroy blocks, is there anywhere you can't reach?!
+Your monkey should look amazing as it runs and jumps!

 ## Finished

-When you're done playing your game, click **Finish** to return to the main page to learn how to animate your main player!
+When you're done playing your game, click **Finish** to return to the main page to learn how to add more levels!